seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 });
 {% endhighlight %}

-From the call to get all users, we can see an id of one of our users.
+From the call to get all users, we can see id of one of our users.
 Let's grab that id and test getting that single user.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api/view-user.png">
 </p>

 We can grab one user from our API now!
-Let's look at updating that users's name.
+Let's look at updating that user's name.

 ## Update a User's Name